 Address Your Boredom; Address Your Isolation

 One of the most effective ways to end your boredom is to find a Reading Comprehension study buddy.
 An LSAT ally.
-They don't have to even be studying for the LSAT (although someone who is studying for the LSAT is preferable).
-Because a study buddy is a comrade-in-arms, he or she can offer emotional support as you make your way through the prep process, sharing in your triumphs and picking you up when you fall down.
+They don’t have to even be studying for the LSAT (although someone who is studying for the LSAT is preferable).
+A study buddy is a comrade-in-arms.
+He or she can offer emotional support as you make your way through the prep process, sharing in your triumphs and picking you up when you fall down.
 But the benefits go beyond just emotional companionship.
 A study buddy may well be your key to getting good at Reading Comprehension, fast.
-I'll explain.
+I’ll explain.

 A Study Buddy Can Improve Your Interest In Any Subject

 It is important to realize that any Reading Comprehension passage is an argument containing viewpoints.
-As such, they invite debate, and with a study buddy you'll have someone to actually debate against as you explore a given topic.
-You can challenge one another’s assumptions and analyze passage language together for valid points and flawed ones, and thereby make a “boring” passage into one of interest as you actively take stakes in the viewpoints on offer.
-At times you may even have different interests from your partner allowing you each to explain the deeper insights in a given passage.
+As such, they invite debate.
+With a study buddy, you’ll have someone to actually debate against as you explore a given topic.
+You can challenge one another’s assumptions and analyze passage language together for valid points and flawed ones.
+That makes a “boring” passage into one of interest as you actively take stakes in the viewpoints on offer.
+At times you may even have different interests from your partner.
+This allows you each to explain the deeper insights in a given passage.